 Click here to enter into the mentorship forum: Drop your doubts/problems here & get solutions from the community.

-The morning 6:30 hrs class to the evening 21:30 hrs class, preparation was at peak.
-Life was just limited to classes, homeworks and talwandi circle.
-Don't think it otherwise, The poha and kachori of talwandi were the best things except studies.
+From the morning 6:30 hrs class to the evening 21:30 hrs class, preparation was at its peak.
+Life was just limited to classes, homework, and the Talwandi circle.
+Don't think it otherwise, The poha and kachori of Talwandi were the best things except for studies.

-Competition and pressure: It was a rat race actually.
+It was a rat race actually.
 Everyone was putting their best to build a life they dreamt of.
-Competition was quite high and so the pressure to perform well in every coaching test was also quite high.
-They broke down, cried, stood up again and started studying, keeping everything behind.
+The competition was quite high and so the pressure to perform well in every coaching test was also quite high.
+They broke down, cried, stood up again, and started studying, keeping everything behind.
 It is rightly said that once you live the KOTA life, you can survive anywhere in any situation.
 Staying far away from parents at such a young age to prepare for something managing everything on their own makes them tougher.
 A place where teachers are the best friends and books are the only companions, KOTA is rightly said the hub of future IITians.
 Only the best of the best students (exceptions are there) from the country go to KOTA so the classes were flooded with mostly toppers.
-The level of Competition is very high due to which some students suffer from anxiety issues also.
+The level of competition is very high due to which some students suffer from anxiety issues also.

 There can be multiple reasons for the failure in JEE exam.
-First of all JEE, whether it is mains or advanced is not that tough as the society portrays it to you.
+First of all, JEE, whether it is mains or advanced is not that tough as society portrays it to you.
 Most of the students who can make it to the IITs are average students.
-JEE is a moderate level exam and you don't need to be super smart to make it to the IITs.
+JEE is a moderate-level exam and you don't need to be super smart to make it to the IITs.
 JEE is a pure mind game.
-Only thing that matters is the preparation and your calmness level at the exam.
+The only thing that matters is the preparation and your calmness level at the exam.

-Maybe these two are the major reasons of my failure despite preparing so well for the “IIT dream”
+Maybe these two are the major reasons for my failure despite preparing so well for the “IIT dream”